wanderingstan/handybird/README.md

 Notes
 ==
+* Does not work in Firefox.
+Tested and works in Chrome.
 * Sound must be on and maximized.
 You may hear the high-pitched tone it uses.
 * Microphone access must be allowed.
 It listens to the change in the tone to detect motion.
 * Flap your hand toward your microphone.
 You may have to Google where it is on your computer.